-- 1. If the Board of Examiners determines that a student has engaged in fraud with respect to an examination or examination component, the Board of Examiners may take appropriate measures/impose sanctions. - 2a.
-The Board of Examiners may only (decide to) impose measures/sanctions if fraud indeed could be established and after having given the student the opportunity to put forward his/her view on the matter during a hearing. - 2b.
-The Board of Examiners may impose a sanction if it establishes that a student has committed fraud in any examination or part(s) thereof. - 2c.
-The Board of Examiners may impose a sanction if it establishes that a student has committed plagiarism in any examination or part(s) thereof. - 3.
-If fraud has been established and, if applicable, a sanction has been imposed, the Board of Examiners will include the decision in the student's file.
+- 2. The Board of Examiners may only impose measures/sanctions if an irregularity (including fraud and/or plagiarism) has been established and after having given the student the opportunity to put forward their view on the matter during a hearing. - 3.
+If an irregularity (including fraud and/or plagiarism) has been established and, if applicable, a sanction has been imposed, the Board of Examiners will include the decision in the student's file.
 The decision can be taken into account in any future event of this nature and this might lead to a more severe sanction. - 4.
-When fraud/plagiarism has been established by means of paragraph 1 and 2 of this Article, the Board of Examiners may reach the decision to impose any of the following measures/sanctions, referred to in Article 7.12b of the Act/WHW, or a combination thereof upon the student:

-- a. a reprimand/official warning; - b. complete or partial voidance or annulment of the relevant examination; and - c. exclusion from participation or further participation of one or more examinations or exams at the IEMA study programme for a period of time to be determined by the Board of Examiners, with a maximum period of one year. - 5.
-In serious cases of fraud, the Board of Examiners can propose to the Executive Boards of MU and VU that the student(s) concerned should be permanently deregistered from the study programme.
+When an irregularity (including fraud and/or plagiarism) has been established by means of Article 8.1, the Board of Examiners may reach the decision to impose any of the following measure/sanctions, referred to in Article 7.12b of the Act/WHW, or a combination thereof upon the student: - a. a reprimand/official warning; and/or - b. complete or partial voidance or annulment of the relevant examination; and/or - c. exclusion from participation or further participation of one or more examinations or exams at the SBE for a period of time to be determined by the Board of Examiners, with a maximum period of one year. - 5.
+In serious cases of fraud, the Board of Examiners can propose the IEMA Board that the student(s) concerned should be permanently deregistered from the study programme.